pobradovic08/dhcp-api/README.md

 >You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+This programm is written for easier handling of static reservations in ISC DHCP server and
+***DOES NOT*** use `dhcpd.leases` (DHCP client lease database).
+It stores data in MySQL database and is used to generate textual configuration files to be used for extending `dhcpd.conf`.

 ## API end points
 ### Hosts